KasiaKozdon/kasiakozdon.github.io/_drafts/2024-05-09-XAI-Explainable-AI.md

 “(...) previous studies have often evaluated the persuasiveness of the justification and not its justifiability.
 Their experiments showed that for justifiability, feature-based justifications were superior to neighbor-based and user-history-based ones.”
 [4]
 ![psychology of explanations](https://github.com/KasiaKozdon/kasiakozdon.github.io/blob/XAI/_assets/2024-05-09-XAI-Explainable-AI/psychology_of_explanation.jpg)

+TODO: "Certain AI problems (such as content recommendation or information retrieval) also aim at producing diverse recommendations rather than highly-scoring yet similar results. "

 # Counterfactuals